johnkegz/ride/README.md

 ### Installing

--load heroku website
+ * load heroku website
--create account
+ * eate account
--sign in
+ * sign in
--create an app and give it a unit name
+ * create an app and give it a unit name
--integrate it with git hub
+ * integrate it with git hub
--allow automatic update
+ * allow automatic update

 ## Running the tests

-Tests are run using post man for client end forexample -get all rides is run by running the url api/v1/rides
+-Tests are run using post man for client end forexample
+ * get all rides is run by running the url api/v1/rides
- -get all rides is run by running the url api/v1/rides/<int:id>
+ * get all rides is run by running the url api/v1/rides/<int:id>
- -for create ride offer this json input data is put in postman {"id":4, "time_to_leave":"1:29 pm", "price":"4000 /=", "start":"Gayaza", "destination":"matuga", "Driver_name":"kalyango john"}
+ * for create ride offer this json input data is put in postman {"id":4, "time_to_leave":"1:29 pm", "price":"4000 /=", "start":"Gayaza", "destination":"matuga", "Driver_name":"kalyango john"}
- -for join offer this json file is used
+ * for join offer this json file is used
  {"id"=4, "passenger_name":"Junior Sara", "phone_number":"078966857"
-Unit tests are done in test_views.py using unittest package
+-Unit tests are done in test_views.py using unittest package

 ## Deployment